codemargaret/doctor-lookup/README.md

 ## Known Bugs

-_Search stops if a doctor has no specialities listed._
+_Search stops if a doctor has no specialities listed.
+To see some site functionality, you can input 'muscles' for 'What hurts?' or search for Xavier Preciado, first or last name or both._

+_No message is shown if the search returns no results._

 ## Support and contact details